Praqma/Praqmatic-Automated-Changelog/README.md

 Also you'll need to install the gems specified in the Gemfile in order to get it working.
 At the current state Linux support is much better than windows

+_Note there is a docker container available also, which makes the tools and environment setup easier: [Praqma/docker-pac](https://github.com/Praqma/docker-pac)_

 ## Contributors
 * Hugo Leote (hleote@praqma.net)